July 06, 2021 5 min read

 3. Explore Taipei, Taiwan

 For those who might find Hong Kong a tad too crowded, Taipei is a great alternative.
 In Taipei, you can still feel the humming of the city without the overwhelming crowds.
 This could potentially translate into fewer crowds that you might have to wrestle with on public transportation which increases the ease of traveling for the elderly.
 Taipei’s public transportation network is also well-equipped with elder-friendly and wheelchair-friendly facilities which makes it a great age-friendly destination.
-The charming streets of Jiu Fen and the rich history of the Chiang Kai-Shek Memorial Hall are just some of the many attractions you can find in Taipei that are easy to enjoy for travelers of all ages.
+The charming streets of Jiu Fen and the rich history of the Chiang Kai-Shek Memorial Hall are just some of the many attractions you can find in Taipei that are easy to enjoy for travellers of all ages.
 Plus, if you get tired of the constant bustling of the city, Taipei is only a short trip away from Yilan where you can experience farm stays and feed a sheep or two.

 Check out our Foldable Seat Cane, which you can use as a walking aid, and when you're tired, it can double as a seat for you to rest on.